angular-sanctuary/learn-angular/src/content/docs/practical-course/api-server/add-task.md

 ## Update the TaskFormComponent

+#### Instructions

-Open the `src/app/task-form/task-form.component.ts` file.
+1. Open the `src/app/task-form/task-form.component.ts` file.

-Add the following code to the file:
+2. Add the following code to the file:

 ```typescript
 import { Component, OnInit } from '@angular/core';